skydive-project/skydive.network/blog/k8s-probe.md

 - Skydive analyzer (one per cluster): collecting Kubernetes topology via the Kubernetes probe

-To expose the Skydive dashboard use `kubectl expose`:
+To expose the Skydive dashboard use `kubectl port-forward`:

 ```
-kubectl expose deployment skydive-analyzer --type=LoadBalancer --port=8082
+kubectl port-forward service/skydive-analyzer 8082:8082
 ```
 You can thereafter open your browser at `http://localhost:8082` and view the Skydive dashboard.